Perry Edward Smith

-Perry Edward Smith (October 27, 1928 – April 14, 1965) was one of two career criminals convicted of murdering the four members of the Clutter family in Holcomb, Kansas, United States, on November 15, 1959, a crime that was made famous by Truman Capote in his 1966 non-fiction novel In Cold Blood.
-Along with Richard Hickock, Smith took part in the burglary and multiple murder at the Clutter family farmhouse.
+Perry Edward Smith (October 27, 1928 – April 14, 1965) was one of two career criminals convicted of murdering the four members of the Clutter family in Holcomb, Kansas, on November 15, 1959, a crime that was made famous by Truman Capote in his 1966 non-fiction novel In Cold Blood.
+Along with Richard Hickock, Smith took part in the burglary and quadruple murder at the Clutter family farmhouse.

 Early life and family

 Perry Edward Smith was born in Huntington, Nevada, a now-abandoned community in Elko County.
-His parents, Florence Julia "Flo" Buckskin and John "Tex" Smith, were rodeo performers.
-Sources conflict on whether Smith was of mixed Dutch and Shoshone ancestry (from his father's and mother's side, respectively) or IrishCherokee.
-The family moved to Juneau, Alaska in 1929, where the elder Smith distilled bootleg whisky for a living.
+His parents, Florence Julia Buckskin and John "Tex" Smith, were rodeo performers.
+Smith's mother was full-blooded Native American and his father was Caucasian of mixed Irish and Dutch ancestry, but sources differ on the ethnicity of Smith's mother.
+Truman Capote himself stated that Smith was Irish–Cherokee, saying so in various interviews and in his book.
+But in his 2019 true crime book And Every Word Is True, Gary McAvoy wrote that Smith's mother was not Cherokee at all, rather she was of mixed Western Shoshone–Northern Paiute ancestry.
+The family moved to Juneau, Alaska, in 1929, where the elder Smith distilled bootleg whisky for a living.
 Smith's father abused his wife and four children, and in 1935 his wife left him, taking the children with her to San Francisco, California.

-Smith and his siblings were raised initially with their alcoholic mother, Flo.
-After Flo died from choking on her own vomit when he was 13, he and his siblings were placed in a Catholic orphanage, where nuns allegedly abused him physically and emotionally for his lifelong problem of chronic bed wetting, a result of malnutrition.
+Smith and his siblings were raised initially with their alcoholic mother.
+After she died from choking on her own vomit when he was 13, he and his siblings were placed in a Catholic orphanage where nuns abused him physically and emotionally for his lifelong problem of chronic bed wetting, a result of malnutrition.
 He was also placed in a Salvation Army orphanage, where one of the caretakers allegedly tried to drown him.
 In his adolescence, Smith reunited with his father, Tex, and together they lived an itinerant existence across much of the western United States.
 Smith also spent time in different juvenile detention homes after joining a street gang and becoming involved in petty crime.
-In the mid-1960s, Tex moved to Cold Springs, Nevada, where he lived to the age of 92 before dying by suicide, distraught over poor health.

-Two of Smith's siblings committed suicide as young adults, and the remaining sister eliminated any contact with him.
+In the mid-1960s, Tex moved to Cold Springs, Nevada, where he lived to the age of 92 before dying by suicide in 1986, distraught over poor health.
+Two of Smith's siblings died by suicide as young adults, and the remaining sister eliminated any contact with him.